frangio/hardhat-exposed/README.md

 require('hardhat-exposed');
 ```

+Note: After setting up for the first time, you may need to recompile with `hardhat compile --force` once.

 ## Usage

 The plugin will create "exposed" versions of your contracts that will be prefixed with an `X`, and its internal functions will be exposed as external functions with an `x` prefix.